Akwaboah Jnr

-Akwaboah, who is a master keyboardist, has played for a lot of local and international artistes including Hugh Masekela and John Legend, and has assisted several musicians to make it big in the industry.
-The talented singer-songwriter and producer Akwaboah was signed unto Sarkcess music, a record label owned by BET Award winner Sarkodie.
-Akwaboah also produced and co-wrote BET Award winner Sarkodie's fourth album "Mary".
+Akwaboah, who is a master keyboardist, has played for a lot of local and international artistes including Hugh Masekela and John Legend.
+Akwaboah was signed unto Sarkcess music, a record label owned by Sarkodie.
+Akwaboah also produced and co-wrote Sarkodie's fourth album "Mary".

 Career

-Having hailed from a family of musicians, Akwaboah Jnr. started his music career in his early teenage years. however, he first made headlines in 2009 when the songs that he had written, Ayeyi Ndwom for DSP Kofi Sarpong and Daa Ke Daa for Becca, won their respective artiste awards at the 2010 Ghana Music Awards.
+Having hailed from a family of musicians, Akwaboah Jnr. started his music career in his early teenage years.
+However, he first made headlines in 2009 when the songs that he had written, Ayeyi Ndwom for DSP Kofi Sarpong and Daa Ke Daa for Becca, won their respective artiste awards at the 2010 Ghana Music Awards.
 In the same year, Akwaboah Jnr. won the songwriter of the year award for the Daa Ke Daa song.
-Aside being a songwriter, Akwaboah also serves as a judge on a popular Kid's program dubbed "Nsromma".
+Aside from being a songwriter, Akwaboah also serves as a judge on a popular Kid's program dubbed "Nsromma".
 Being a master keyboardist, Akwaboah Jnr. has had the honor of playing for both local and international artistes such as John Legend.

+Personal life

+Akwaboah is married to Theresa Akwaboah; the event was held on 3 May, 2024 in Accra.